Huchen: Historical occurrence

-Other storied examples of recorded specimens with existing photographs and media reports include 58 kg, caught in January 1938 by Bosnian railway worker and angler Halil Sofradžija at the Dragojevića Rapids on the Drina river, near the town of Ustikolina in Bosnia and Herzegovina.
+Other stories of record specimens with existing photographs and media reports include 58 kg, caught in January 1938 by Bosnian railway worker and angler Halil Sofradžija at the Dragojevića Rapids on the Drina river, near the town of Ustikolina in Bosnia and Herzegovina.
 This case was recorded on photograph and reportage was later published in prime Serbian daily Politika on 23 February 1938.
-Dževat Šarkinović, angler from Plav, caught Danube salmon weighing 41.3 kg, 145 cm long, in late spring of 1985 in lake Plav, and gave it to Hotel "Plavsko jezero" who presented it at International Fair of Hunting and Fishing in Novi Sad where it was noted as a "world record".
+Dževat Šarkinović, an environmental protection advisor caught a Danube salmon illegally with a net weighing 41.3 kg, 145 cm long, in Lake Plav 1985, and gave it to Hotel "Plavsko jezero" who presented it at International Fair of Hunting and Fishing in Novi Sad where it was noted as a "world record".
 Today, this specimen stands as stuffed exhibit at the wall of hotel's foyer in Plav.
 Another recorded trophy from the Drina include huchen caught by angler Remzija Krkalić from Foča in 1940, weighing 36 kg.